the episode

 John McLarty: Right.

 That’s forgiveness in a sense, but not merciful forgiveness.
-Right.
-God not only forgave us for our sins, he loves us.
-Mhmm.
-He wants that personal relationship.

 Kimberly Faith: Right.

-Lynn McLarty: And, but just an experience I had of of forgiveness, forgiving somebody for something that they were holding a grudge against me, and I just forgave them.
+Lynn McLarty: And, but just an experience I had of forgiveness, forgiving somebody for something that they were holding a grudge against me, and I just forgave them.
 And I wasn’t receiving their forgiveness back, but the Lord just showed me just to reach out and be kind and

-John McLarty: And that
+Lynn McLarty: And that was mercy.

 Kimberly Faith: It’s like forgiveness is the act of rectifying yourself to God and to them.
 Mercy is the is the act of acting like it never happened

 Lynn McLarty: Yes.
-Of of

-Kimberly Faith: of doing things that show that you are not holding that grudge.
+Kimberly Faith: Of doing things that show that you are not holding that grudge.
 You’re acting in ways that they don’t deserve and blessing them in ways that they don’t deserve because God is blessing you in ways you don’t deserve.

 Lynn McLarty: We don’t deserve very much.
 I’m telling you.